junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2330-2331)
 - 2019-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2330-2331)
 - 2019-03-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-07-09 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-327.
+- 2019-07-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-08-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 08/01/2019 without amendment.
+With written report No. 116-69.
+- 2019-08-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski under authority of the order of the Senate of 08/01/2019 without amendment.
+With written report No. 116-69.
+- 2019-08-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 171.